guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Other ESP32 Boards

-If you want to use an ESP32 board other than the kinds herein, be certain it has at least bluetooth version 4.2 and BLE (Bluetooth Low Energy) capability.
+If you want to use an ESP32 board other than the ones herein, be certain it has at least bluetooth version 4.2 and BLE (Bluetooth Low Energy) capability.
 Otherwise, power-on broadcast to Xgimi projector will not work.

 Board series that should work: